 It’s nice to have a great looking website, but that doesn’t necessarily mean you have a great performing website.
 Just like your office needs to be built on a solid foundation, your website needs to have the proper technology supporting it if you want it to be an effective marketing tool.

-Here are five really important things your website should have…
+Here are five really important things your dental site should have…

-There are a number of DIY website builders out there, but none of them are really a good solution for your dental website.
-The drag and drop design they offer makes childs play of web design, but they also often look like a 9-year-old did it.
-The bloated code that makes those sites work also tends to result in slow speeds and limited SEO potential.
+There are a number of DIY dental website templates out there, but none of them are really a good solution.
+The drag and drop design they offer makes child’s play of web design, but they also often look like a 9-year-old did it.
+The bloated code that makes those sites work also tends to result in slow speeds and limited dental SEO marketing potential.
 If you want a more reliable option, consider WordPress, which is one of the most popular platforms in use today.